klehmann/domino-jna/README.md

     * **reading categorized views** with expanded/collapsed entries and min/max level
 * read **design collection** with design elements in a database
 * support for view resorting (changing the collation in C API terms)
+* **direct attachment streaming** (IBM's Java API extracts files to temp disk space first to read attachment data)
+* basic APIs to read note (document) item values like String/Double/Calendar single and multiple values
+* a few APIs to write values (needs more work)
+* **quick check if a document is editable** by a specified user (without the need to scan through author items)
 * **fulltext index creation** with all available options
 * supports incremental synchronization of Domino databases by **reading noteid lists of modified and deleted documents** (IBM's Java API does not return ids of deleted docs)
 * searching NSF data with formula on the fly (NSFSearch in the C API) with all parameters and return values, e.g. **get summary buffer data for each document matching a formula and compute your own field values like the view indexer does**